-Please arrive 15-20 minutes before your first class begins to allow yourself time to complete the Waiver of Liability Agreement and provide necessary personal information.
+Before attending class please complete the Waiver of Liability Agreement and provide student registration information online by following the link in your welcome email after you purchase your first pass.
 If a student is under 18, a parent or legal guardian must sign.

 Our bodies change everyday; please inform your teacher if you have any injuries, concerns, physical limitations, or become pregnant since you provided this initial information.

 You must check in every time.
 This may be done at the front desk kiosk or on our membership management website prior to coming to class or on your mobile device.

 Purchase a single or multiple class pass before class.
 Debit, VISA, MasterCard, American Express, Discover debit or charge cards are accepted.
 Currently all class passes must be purchased online from our store here.
 Passes will be added to your student profile usually within one day of purchase.